 All tables and figures must be numbered consecutively by Arabic numerals based on the order they appear in the manuscript.
 Tables and figure legends should be combined with the main text as one file.
 Only high-quality drawings and original photographs (preferably as JPEG or TIFF files) suitable for reproduction can be accepted.
 Actual enlarging multiples or the length unit (bar, in μm or nm) should be marked in photos produced by microscopy.
 Three-line tables (no vertical line) are requested.

 Citations should appear in the text using the (Author, Date) system with corresponding references appearing at the end of the paper.
 Listed references should be complete in all details if possible.
-The full list should be collected and typed at the end of the paper and arranged alphabetically by authors and chronologically for each author as shown below.
+The full list should be collected and typed at the end of the paper and arranged alphabetically by authors and chronologically for authors (list the first six authors, followed by et al.).
 If originally published in Chinese or another non-European language, please translate the article title into English and provide a note at the end, denoting the original language, e.g., [in Chinese], [in Vietnamese], [in Marathi], etc.. .

 Please ensure all of the following elements are included in your final submission to our journal: